 More detail in our German infrastructure architecture, the research base on children's AI literacy and our klicksafe-aligned safety matrix.

 This article is not legal advice.
-It summarises the state of play as of April 2026 from a provider perspective and is aimed at product and compliance leads building a roadmap to 2 Aug 2026.
+It summarises the state of play as of April 2026 from a provider perspective and is aimed at product and compliance leads building a roadmap to the upcoming AI Act stages.